Freedom Dog Rescue Adoption Process: https://freedomdogrescue.ca/adoption-process

 What are the first three words that come to mind when you think of your dog?

-Athletic, strong, eager to learn.
+Athletic, strong, happy

 In a short paragraph, please provide any other details or a brief overview of your foster dog.